 Exodus Wallet Review – A Beginner’s Guide

 Exodus is an easy to use multi-currency software wallet that is available for desktop and mobile.
 The wallet excels in its simple design and superb online support.
-The main downside of Exodus is its lack of custom network fees.
+The main downside of Exodus is its lack of custom network fees and the fact that it is not completely open source.

 That’s the Exodus wallet in a nutshell.
 For a more detailed review keep on reading, here’s what I’ll cover: